 So, if you’re looking for gifts with a more personal, homemade touch, we’ve got some great ideas from mums on our our Facebook page about what they’ve done in previous years to make Dad feel like he’s having a really special day.
 Take a look.

-Simple, but oh-so appreciated by many men: why not make some cookies, cakes or special lunch and get the kids to help?
+Simple, but oh-so appreciated by many men: why not help your child make some cookies, cakes or a special lunch?

 “My little ones made a huge cookie, the size of a large pizza (!) for their daddy,” Kayleigh A on Facebook told us.
 “They iced it themselves and put their initials on it.
 It was very tasty and their daddy loved it!”